Widespread Use of Products Containing Asbestos

 Compensation for Asbestos-Related Diseases

-The bottom line is that nobody expected — or deserved — to develop deadly diseases from asbestos products.
+The bottom line is that nobody expected — or deserved — to develop deadly diseases from everyday products.

-If you used asbestos-containing products and developed mesothelioma, lung cancer, or asbestosis, you may be entitled to legal compensation.
+If you used asbestos-containing products and developed mesothelioma, lung cancer, or asbestosis, you may be entitled to legal help.

 This compensation comes from the manufacturers of asbestos-containing products that neglected their duties by putting people like you at risk.
-Compensation can help pay for lost income, medical costs, and any other expenses.
+Compensation from asbestos trust funds, for example, can help pay for lost income, medical bills, and any other expenses.

-The court system has held manufacturers responsible for endangering the public and awarded compensation to victims of asbestos exposure.
-You may qualify to access compensation too.
+The court system has held manufacturers responsible for endangering the public and awarded compensation to victims of asbestos exposure and their families.
+You may qualify to access compensation as well.